-Become a qualified Horticulturalist in one year with our Certificate III in Parks and Gardens.
-This course is offered in two streams - Apprentices already learning and working in Horticulture and also for those who want to begin or change career.
+Become a qualified Horticulturalist with our Certificate III in Parks and Gardens - Non-apprentice stream.
+This course is suitable for those who want to begin or change careers and for students already working in the Horticulture industry.

-Apprentices and Non-Apprentices will acquire the essential skills and knowledge for the gardens maintenance trade with a focus on environmental and sustainable work practices.
+You will acquire the essential skills and knowledge for the gardens maintenance trade, with a focus on environmental and sustainable work practices.

 Industry connections and resources

-Experienced teachers will work with you throughout your apprenticeship as you gain the skills and knowledge necessary for maintaining parks and gardens to a high standard.
-Those not undertaking an apprenticeship will gain the skills and knowledge to lead in the parks and garden industry.
-Apprentices and non-apprentices will also benefit from excursions to some of Victoria’s most popular botanical gardens and state parks.
+Experienced teachers will work with you throughout your training as you gain the skills and knowledge necessary for maintaining parks and gardens to a high standard.
+Benefit from excursions to some of Victoria’s most popular botanical gardens and state parks.

 DepartmentHorticulture and Landscaping